mikkelrask/rackbeat-tools/README.md

 ## Updating the toolbox

+When new tools are added, or current ones are updated, you can update your repo to get the latest changes.
 When in your project folder, open a Terminal (i.e Right click, and click "Open in Terminal")

-Type `git pull` and hit `Enter`
+Type `git pull` and hit `Enter`.
+Your local repo now has the latest changes.

 ---